rlorigro/jungle_gym_cpp/README.md

 ## Results / Demos

+🍒 These demos are chosen arbitrarily by me and are not a robust indication of the relative performance of these methods

 ### Early implementation of Policy Gradient

 An example of a mildly successful Policy Gradient SimpleConv agent trained with entropy regularization.
 You can see that